AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 ### Pipeline

-The Pipeline is used to process the sound before the get the final output to render on the device.
+The Pipeline is used to process the sound before the mixer get the final output to render on the device.
 It's in the pipeline that Amplitude process effects, environmental sounds, obstruction, occlusion and more.

+The pipeline is built like a node-graph where each node is a [SoundProcessor] instance.
+Each sound processor takes as input the sound data and outputs the processed audio to the next node.

 The default pipeline is the following:

 {{< mermaid >}}
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#74D0F1', 'fontFamily': 'Open Sans' }}}%%